microsoft/SEAL/README.md

 # Building Microsoft SEAL for .NET

 Microsoft SEAL provides a .NET Standard library that wraps the functionality in Microsoft SEAL for use in .NET development.

 ## Windows

 The Microsoft Visual Studio 2019 solution file `SEAL.sln` contains the projects necessary to build the .NET assembly, a backing native shared library, .NET examples, and unit tests.

 #### Native library

 Microsoft SEAL for .NET requires a native library that is invoked by the managed .NET library.
 Build the SEALNetNative project `dotnet\native\SEALNetNative.vcxproj` from `SEAL.sln`.
 Building SEALNetNative results in the dynamic library `sealnetnative.dll` to be created in `dotnet\lib\$(Platform)\$(Configuration)`.
-This library is meant to be used only by the .NET library, not by end users, and needs to be present in the same directory as your executable when developing a .NET application.
+This library is meant to be used only by the .NET library, not by end users, and needs to be present in the same directory as your executable when running a .NET application.

 #### .NET library